Berlin0610/CTTR/README.md

 ## Code

-The program is for commercial use so that the related code cannot be published.
+Our previous training and inference code refers to CFTE published in DCC2022: https://github.com/alibaba-edu/temporal-evolution-inference-with-compact-feature-representation-for-talking-face-video-compression

+The latest code will be announced soon.
 If necessary, please contact Mr. CHEN Bolin (email: bolinchen3-c@my.cityu.edu.hk) and we will help to test your data for academic development.